 - Using a WordPress Backup Solution – Backups are pretty much the basic form of protection in most things related to IT, so it’s quite obvious that that’s one of the first things you should do with your WordPress site.
 With a backup, you can quickly restore your website after an attack.
 Various WordPress plugins can help you easily make one.

-- Web Application Firewalls – Also called WAF, a web application firewall may just be the easiest way to protect your site in a reliable way.
-With a firewall, you can block any and all malicious traffic from your website.
-You can either use a DNS-level website firewall, which routes all your website traffic through the firewall’s cloud proxy servers, or you can settle on an application-level firewall, which examines the traffic after it has already reached your server, but before it has had time to load your WordPress scripts.
+- Web Application Firewalls – Also called WAF, a web application firewall may be the easiest way to protect your site reliably.
+With a firewall, you can block any malicious traffic from your website.
+You can either use a DNS-level website firewall, which routes all your website traffic through the firewall’s cloud proxy servers, or you can settle on an application-level firewall, which examines the traffic after it has already reached your server but before it has had time to load your WordPress scripts.

 - Security Plugins – There are some very reliable plugins out there that act as an auditing and monitoring system so that you can see what is happening on your website at all times.

 - Moving to SSL/HTTPS – Most sites nowadays utilize an SSL protocol, which is used to encrypt the data transfer between the user browser and your website.
 This makes it harder for a potential hacker to look into this connection and steal any information.
-Once you implement this protocol, your HTTP website will change into an HTTPS website which, along with the padlock icon next to the URL, will indicate that the website is protected.
+Once you implement this protocol, your HTTP website will change into an HTTPS website that will indicate that the website is protected along with the padlock icon next to the URL.

 - Two-factor Authentication – With 2FA, users need to log in with two steps instead of the usual one.
 The first is the standard login and password, while the second requires the use of an app or a different kind of separate advice that will allow the user to provide input that only they can be aware of.
 The Two Factor Authentication plugin is the best way to implement this.